mpolch/datachallenge/README.md

 Data challenge 1 at [Propulsion Academy](https://www.linkedin.com/school/propulsion-academy/?originalSubdomain=ch)

 - Web scraping of financial reports in Python and statistical analysis of companies current ratios to see if it can be used to predict the probability of surviving a financial crisis (2008 crisis).
+- The scraped financial reports can later be used for sentiment/theme analysis using NLP.
 - [Google Slides presentation](https://docs.google.com/presentation/d/1wXfmQQvGGECkWRxRInyPSN39wJe4Ahna1tl07QzykXA/edit?usp=sharing) of this project (preliminary results).
 - [Google Doc notes/brainstorming](https://docs.google.com/document/d/1AniEjj6gImymUvTHtJh18frXXIqXaIMA6B2j4qhAVQU/edit) for this project.